mlyixi/CodeSignBreak/README.md

 # Just for Testing now
 Xcode 6.1 with iOS8

-# What the app does
+# What CodeSignBreak does

 [For English](http://stackoverflow.com/a/4180498/555336)

 [For Chinese](http://mlyixi.byethost32.com/blog/?p=84)

+# Announcement
+For developers of personnal interest only.